DNS182/DjangoAPI/README.md

 # DjangoAPI
 # WITH FUNCTION AND CLASS BASED VIEW EXPLAINED
-# With permission classes and authenticatin rules
+# With permission classes and authentication rules

 trigger migration command and run the server to access the api....